iterative/dvc.org/content/docs/command-reference/plots/index.md

 DVC can work with two types of plots files:

 1. Data series files, which can be JSON, YAML, CSV or TSV.
-2. Image files, like JPEG, GIF, or PNG.
+2. Image files in JPEG, GIF, or PNG format.

 DVC generates plots as static HTML webpages that can be open with a web browser.
 They can also be saved as SVG or PNG image files from the browser.